 Taking an active role in your care involves self-management and being a partner with your physician.
 Even if you have the best doctors, you should be involved in the decision-making.
 After all, it’s your life.
 Consider the following suggestions on developing an effective partnership:

 Be honest with your doctor: It’s easier for your doctor to help you if you are honest.
 Being honest involves talking to your physician about your goals and feelings regarding treatment.
 A treatment plan that works well for one person may not be right for someone else.
 Being honest also involves admitting your symptoms and compliance to treatment.
+Compliance includes taking medications as prescribed, following diet and exercise recommendations and following up with your physician regularly.
+Adherence to a treatment plan involves more than just wanting to take good care of yourself.
+Outside factors such as financial concerns over costs of copays or medications or transportation issues can make complete compliance challenging.
+Discuss these barriers with your provider and they will help find solutions.
 You’re not doing yourself any favors if you’re hiding information.

 Take charge of your health: When someone has a chronic disease, such as pulmonary fibrosis, they can feel powerless.
 But you can still accept responsibility for certain aspects of your health, such as your nutrition, sleep and exercise.
 Paying attention to your health and body, as well as noting any changes are important steps in self-management.